 4. Director Responsibilities

-The business and affairs of the Corporation will be managed under the direction of the Board in accordance with applicable law.
-To promote the discharge of this responsibility and the efficient conduct of the Board’s business, the Board has developed a number of specific expectations of directors.
+The business and affairs of the Company will be managed under the direction of the Board in accordance with applicable law.
+To promote the discharge of this responsibility and the efficient conduct of the Board’s business, the Board has developed a number of specific expectations of directors, as set forth below.

 5. Presiding Director; Meetings of Independent Directors

 The Board will have a Presiding Director to preside over private sessions of the independent directors.
 The role of Presiding Director may rotate annually (between annual meetings of shareholders) among the Chair of the Compensation Committee, Nominating and Corporate Governance Committee and Audit Committee.
 The Presiding Director will discuss with the independent directors prior to each regularly scheduled Board meeting the need for a private session.
 In any event, the independent directors will meet in private session at least twice each year.